PranitRout07/a-simple-application-using-two-microservices/README.md

 ```

-3. If in the local environment use port forward to access the nginx service through browser
+3. Port forward each service to access from browser

 ```
 kubectl port-forward svc/client-svc -n client 3000:3000